mehdi-mirzapour/French-CRS/README.md

 ```

 ### License
-French-CRS is MIT-licensed, as found in the LICENSE file.
+French-CRS is BSD-licensed, as found in the LICENSE file.